avasay/avasay.github.io/_posts/2019-11-20-Howto-Push-Code-Github-First-Time-Windows.markdown

 Associates your directory with a remote git server and repo.
 The URL of your repo is that URL that you see when you click the **Clone or download** button.
 You can execute **git remote -v** to verify that your directory has been associated with your remote repo.

 #### git pull --rebase
 This step is somewhat controversial.
 I only use this because I am pushing directly to a master, so I need to pull from the remote first before pushing.
-In fact, if I don't use this, it won't let me push.
+In fact, if I don't use this, it won't let me push!
 Some people have a way of pushing to their repo without rebasing.
+According to Atlassian, it’s like saying, *"I want to put my changes on top of what everybody else has done."* So, this is perfectly fine for my situation.

 #### git push -f origin master
 Because I did a **pull --rebase**, I need to force or use the -f directive.

 ### That's it
 Let me know what you think!

 [git-scm]: https://git-scm.com/